umashankardotnet/software-engineer/angular-library.md

 ---

 ### **1. Generate a Library**
-Angular provides a built-in command to create a library:
+Angular provides a built-in command to create a library-

 ```bash
 ng generate library library-name